hessenud/LEVwb/README.md

 ------
 LEVwb is a alternative firmware for a Sonoff POW implementing a Charger (Wallbox) for Light Electric Vehicles (LEV).
 The LEVwb was born when i tried to connect my Twizy to a SMA HomeManager.
-This resulted in a [SEMP implementation for Arduino uSEMP](https://github.com/hessenud/uSEMP)
+For simplicity reasons it started as an Arduino Sketch and resulted in a [SEMP implementation for Arduino uSEMP](https://github.com/hessenud/uSEMP)

+Arduino ist _not_ suited for developing something much bigger as "Blink.ino" but...
+...still it's easy for anybody to customize the code, what's really necessary as there is still no run-time-configuration implemented.
+So right now, there's only a statically compiled config thats done using Arduino (or alike) in the "_LEVwb.ino_"  file and then downloaded to the target.

 required Libraries